Our vaccination centres

-Our Trust currently has a vaccination centre at King George Hospital.
+Our Trust has a vaccination hub at King George Hospital.

-The King George Hospital vaccination centre is accessible for anyone who meets the eligibility criteria and can be booked via the national booking system.
+The King George Hospital vaccination hub is accessible for anyone who meets the eligibility criteria and can be booked via the national booking system.

 Accessing our site

 King George Hospital, Goodmayes, Ilford, IG3 8YB

 Our vaccination hub is clearly signposted and has a one-way system with an external entrance and exit.
 You do not need to enter our hospital when attending your appointment.